Green-Software-Foundation/patterns/patterns/minimising-data-size-transmitted-with-compression.md

 ## SCI Impact
 `SCI = (E * I) + M per R`

 Concerning the SCI equation.
-Reducing the distance will impact one part:
+Reducing the distance will impact two parts:

 - `E`: We reduce the total electricity required by reducing network traffic.
+However, we should be wary that there may be a slight increase in E due to compressing and de-compressing data.
+- `I`: We may also have a slight increase in location-based marginal carbon emissions due to compressing and de-compressing data at different locations.

 ## Assumptions